A Guide to the City’s Best Omakase

 Over nine years our judging team has become a passionate and united voice.
 We work hard to select a range of wines that allow you to taste many styles and prices.
 So in the spirit of the ever-broadening wine world, we hope you enjoy the Mtsvane, Xinomavro, and Saperavi wines as much as more familiar standards.

 Judges were divided into panels, each with a facilitator.
-Flights of wine were organized by style and price and tasted blind on a like-with-like basis.
-Winners were chosen by consensus; judges collectively decided which wines offered the best quality and value.
-The four panels united for a playoff of all 10 category winners to determine our Best of Show: Dominique Piron Brouilly Domaine Combiaty 2009
+Flights of wine were organized by style, weight, and price and tasted blind on a like-with-like basis.
+Winners were chosen by consensus: judges collectively decided which wines offered the best quality, expression, and value.
+The four panels united for a playoff of all 10 category winners to determine our Best of Show: Devil’s Lair Margaret River Chardonnay 2009

 Best of Show

 Best Sparkling Wines